The Deep South

-And even if it isn’t the green, fertile land the ancients foretold, it is surely the planet’s last pristine place.
+And even if it isn’t the green, fertile land the Ancients foretold, it is surely the planet’s last pristine place.
 Our parasitic human habits haven’t taken place in Antarctica – with no people there’s no pollution, so the air and sea are a clear as can be.
 Being there felt like time travelling to some point in the past before we evolved, so that we could observe animals as if invisible.
-“Almost like Eden, like a golden time before The Fall of Man,” said the ship’s on-board historian Carol Knott.
+“Almost like Eden, like a golden time before The Fall of Man,” said the ship’s on-board historian Carol Knott with some well-practised drama.
 “I think we’re all seeking that idea of perfection, before humans.”
 I wondered if she felt Antarctica offered that?
 “I think people perceive it that way,” she replied, “and certainly it’s such a special place.”

 More time passed, with icebergs and three more species of penguin and white mountains cloaked in snow, many bearing the names of legendary Antarctic pioneers.
 One afternoon we were suddenly beset by a windstorm that halved the ship’s speed, but even then we could stand on the bridge watching the tops being blown out of white caps, sunshine making them erupt in shimmering rainbows.